Perlkonig/grav-plugin-iplocate/README.md

 The system stops processing the `sequence` list once any one of the services returns a valid response.
 Also, this plugin uses Grav's built-in caching API, so only one external API call should ever be made for a given service + IP address combination unless you clear the cache.

 Note, though, that these are still external calls!
 If one is slow to respond, it could slow down rendering your site as well.
-Caveat emptor!